-Canada’s Brittany Marchand makes a move at Manulife LPGA Classic
+Canada’s Sharp, Marchand and Henderson in contention at Manulife LPGA Classic

-Canada’s Brittany Marchand is making the most of her first weekend appearance at an LPGA Tour event.
+Brittany Marchand is making the most of her first weekend appearance at an LPGA Tour event.
+Fellow Canadians Alena Sharp and Brooke Henderson are right in the mix too.

-The Symetra Tour player from Orangeville, Ont., shot a 5-under-par 67 on Saturday to move into contention at the Manulife LPGA Classic at 12-under-par 204.
-Marchand was two shots behind playing partner and clubhouse leader Ariya Jutanugarn of Thailand, who had a 65.
+Marchand had a 67 Saturday at the Manulife LPGA Classic to move five shots behind third-round leader Lexi Thompson of the United States, who closed with a birdie for a 67 to move to 17-under-par 199.

+Sharp, who started the day in a three-way tie for the lead with Thompson and South Korea’s Hyo Joo Kim, shot a 70 to sit three shots off the pace.
+Henderson was also within striking distance after a 68 left her seven strokes behind.

 “I felt like I would probably be nervous today and I actually felt a lot more comfortable than I expected,” Marchand said.
 “I think that’s a good sign for tomorrow.”